findabee2/findabee2/README.md

 🌱 I am currently teaching Information Technology courses in the Certificate, Diploma and Bachelor levels, namely, Information Technology Operations, Technical Support and Communications and Technical Writing

-❓ Ask me about anything related to predictive and agile project management
+❓ Ask me about anything related to systems development and integration.

 <br/>